pedrottimark/ts-weeks-2018/a-5/README.md

 3. In Terminal: `npm install --global create-react-app`

+4. Go to [https://reactjs.org/community/debugging-tools.html](https://reactjs.org/community/debugging-tools.html) and then follow the link to install React Developer Tools extension for Chrome browser

 ## Create an application to purchase products

 1. Change to the your **working** directory in which you edit a copy of practice files